7wingfly/autok8s/vmware/README.md

 **vSphere CSI driver:**

+- Checks that the VMware hardware version is 15 or above.

+- Checks that a SCSI controller of type `VMware Paravirtual` is installed.

 - Applies the advanced setting `disk.EnableUUID=TRUE` if not already set.

 - Attempts to find the specified Datastore(s) for which to create Storage Classes, or if unspecified, enumerates all Datastores.